Lefthand Watershed Oversight Group!

-Check out this map of the sites monitored by Lynne and her daughters:
+Check out this map of the sites monitored by the Lefthand Watershed Oversight Group:

 View River Watch Featured Groups in a larger map

 - Congratulations to Katie Kowal on being awarded the Comcast Leaders and Achievers Scholarship!

 - All low-flow nutrient samples should be collected and sent to River Watch for analysis.

 - Congratulations to Tayler Rocha, a student at Monte Vista High School, who recently competed in the 2012 International Science and Engineering Fair in Pittsburgh!
 Her project, Macroinvertebrate and Nutrient Response to Stream Water Quality after a Wildfire in Medano Creek, Great Sand Dunes National Park & Preserve, won second place in her category, as well as a Special Award from the Society for Freshwater Science!
 Congratulations to Tayler for her hard work!

 Do you have photos of your group?
 We would love to have them!
 If you have photos, please submit them using the form below and check back to see if your groups is featured - don't forget to include a caption!

 Moving the Classroom Outdoors, Colorado Public Radio, Featuring Rocky Mountain High School